actualbudget/actual-server/README.md

 Now, run `flyctl launch` from `actual-server`.
 You should have a running app now!

 Whenever you want to update Actual, update the versions of `@actual-app/api` and `@actual-app/web` in `package.json` and run `flyctl  deploy`.

-### Using a custom Docker setup

-Actual is also available as a Docker image ready to be run in your own custom environment.

-- Docker Hub: `jlongster/actual-server`
-- Github Registry: `ghcr.io/actualbudget/actual-server`

 ### Persisting server data